-It’s the first day we’ve been allowed to reenter the school after a major renovation.
-It’s a disaster.
-Nothing we carefully packed up and labeled before summer break has been returned to the rooms they once belonged and school starts in ONE day!
+It was the first day we were allowed to reenter the school after a major renovation.
+It was a disaster.
+Before the end of the previous year, we packed up everything and carefully labeled it.
+Nothing was returned to the classrooms.
+Students would be arriving in ONE day!
 Yup!
 You heard that right.

 What a nightmare!
-But fortunately we worked with the most amazing staff on the planet and came up with a solution to bring everyone’s anxiety level down to a manageable level.
+Fortunately, we worked with the most amazing staff on the planet.
+We planned out a solution to bring everyone’s anxiety level down to a manageable level.
 We hosted a walking set-up bus.

 What is a walking set-up bus?
 Keep reading to find out.[Read more…] about How to Get Your Classroom Set Up in One Day